Cameron Diaz Said It Was "Difficult to Watch" Drew Barrymore Relapse With Alcohol

-Drew Barrymore has been open about her history with substance use in the past; as a teen, she even wrote a memoir about her experience with addiction.
-But as an adult, she's been more private about her relationship to drugs and alcohol.
+Drew Barrymore has long been open about her history with substance use.
+As a teen, she even wrote a memoir about her experience with addiction.
+As an adult, she's been a little more private about her relationship with drugs and alcohol.
 In 2021, she said that she was on a "quiet, confident journey" regarding drinking and had been alcohol-free for over two years, per CNN.
-Now, in a Dec.
-27 interview with People magazine, she's opening up about her experience with alcohol following her divorce and the reason why she decided to get better.
+In a recent interview with the Los Angeles Times, however, Barrymore gave an intimate look into how she overcame a relapse with the help of close friends like Cameron Diaz.

 "I feel like I've slayed more dragons than I ever have in my whole life."

 "One of the bravest things you can do is slay those dragons and finally change an awful cycle in which you've found yourself stuck.
 For me, it was to stop drinking," Barrymore wrote.
-She adds that on a personal level, giving up alcohol was a way for her "to finally become free of the torture of guilt and dysfunction."
+She added that on a personal level, giving up alcohol was a way for her "to finally become free of the torture of guilt and dysfunction."
 While not everyone needs to ditch alcohol specifically, the point, according to Barrymore, is simply acknowledging that it's alright to make yourself a priority.
-"I truly believe so much love goes outward," she continued in her essay.
-"It can feel selfish to turn that spotlight on ourselves.
-To make room for me?
-It just doesn't track sometimes."

 If you or someone you know is struggling with an alcohol use disorder, the Substance Abuse and Mental Health Services (SAMHSA) has resources available including a national 24/7 helpline at 1-800-662-HELP (4357).
 You can also send your zip code via text to 435748 (HELP4U) for treatment referral and information services.